controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

       - update existing events coming from HCTM if they already exist in BHOM (which happens when the alert "Status", "Urgency" or "Comment" fields are updated in HCTM), and
       - close the event in BHOM if the alert is marked as "Closed" in HCTM.

-   To import the event policy from the BHOM web interface, go to the "Configuration" menu and select "Event Policies", click on the import button (on the top right corner of the screen, right to the "Create" button) and attach the json file.
+   To import the event policy from the BHOM console, go to the "Configuration" menu and select "Event Policies", click on the import button (on the top right corner of the screen, right to the "Create" button) and attach the json file.
 Once imported, remember to select the policy name and click on the "Enable" button.

-   If you want to import it using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "/event_policies" endpoint.
+   To import the event policy using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "/event_policies" endpoint.

    If you decide to use this event policy, remember to set the "alert_updates" variable in the script as "Y" (*if not, alert updates are not sent to BHOM and the policy will never apply*).